Supreme-Tech-Kenya/Supreme-Md/README.md

 ## Contributions

-Contributions to Zokou are welcome!
+Contributions to Deltah-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thinks to these persons ;

    **Fatao** who added commands (Fancy, gpt, dalle, apk); <br>

-   **CrazyPrice** who hosted a second website for the session_id;
+   **Beltahmd** who hosted a second website for the session_id;

 ## License

-The WhatsApp Bot Zokou is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot Deltah-Md is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the WhatsApp Bot Zokou to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp Bot Deltah-Md to enhance your conversations and make your WhatsApp experience more interesting!
 ## Developers:

 - [**Djalega++**](https://github.com/djalega8000/Zokou-MD/)